iqbal-arif/Codecademy/ChatGPT/Practice Concepts/chatgpt_ethics.md

    A. Factory Automation : Workforce reductions Autonomous Weapons : Unclear accountability for loss of human life.
    Generative Art : Issues surrounding copyright and ownership concerns.

+4. Which of the following is true about AI and bias?
+   A. AIs have the potential to reroduce harmful found in its training content.

+5.